What is the CMC’s working definition of mediation?

 Can I become a Rule 31 mediator by taking CMC’s basic volunteer mediator training?

 To be eligible to apply to be a Rule 31 mediator, an applicant must have educational credentials or many years of experience.
 As well, under the controlling Tennessee Supreme Court rule, the Rule 31 family mediator must receive 46 hrs of approved basic training.
 The Rule 31 Civil mediator must receive 40 hours of approved training.
-The trainings, if taken from private providers, usually cost $1500-$2000.
-The applicant must submit their applicantion and be approved by the Tennessee ADR Commission, must pay an application fee and an annual fee to be “listed” as a Rule 31 mediator, and must also take 12 hours of continuing mediation education (CME) every two years.
+The applicant must submit their applicantion and be approved by the Tennessee ADR Commission, must pay an application fee and an annual renewal fee to be “listed” as a Rule 31 mediator, and must also take 6 hours of continuing mediation education (CME) every two years.

-If I am a Rule 31 mediator, can I volunteer for CMC?
+If I am already a Rule 31 mediator, can I volunteer for CMC?

 Rule 31 mediators may also take our full training.
 Please call or email and ask about when these “bridge” trainings are scheduled.